Kyaw-Thiha/hsdt-lightning/README.md

 # HSDT-Lightning
-Implementing the [HSDT](https://github.com/Zeqiang-Lai/HSDT) model using pytorch lightning.
+Implementing the [HSDT](https://github.com/Zeqiang-Lai/HSDT) model using pytorch lightning in order to remove dark noise of hyperspectral images for FINCH satellite of UofT Aerospace Team.

 - Enable training on multiple-GPU with distributed data parallel (DDP)
 - Control training & testing with yaml config files
 - Well-Documented & strongly-typed code